 If you worked or lived in this state, there is a possibility you may have been exposed to asbestos in the home or on the job.
 The CDC reports from 1999 to 2015, approximately 2,780 residents of Pennsylvania died from mesothelioma.
 The state has the second-highest death rate from the disease at 13 people per million.
 At least 40 asbestos mines or deposits have been found in Pennsylvania, and the highest death rate from the disease occurs in Pittsburgh and Philadelphia.
 These cities have long been the industrial centers of the state.
 (CDC.gov)

 If you worked in manufacturing or heavy industry in Pennsylvania, such as in a steel mill or automotive construction facility, and were diagnosed with mesothelioma, you could be entitled to financial compensation for your injuries.
-It needs to be proven by your mesothelioma attorney that your employer or former employer was negligent.
+It needs to be proven by a mesothelioma attorney near you that your employer or former employer was negligent.
 It also is possible to file a third-party lawsuit in Pennsylvania against the companies that provided your employer with materials containing asbestos.
 At the end of this article is the contact information for several top mesothelioma attorneys who file claims in Pennsylvania for mesothelioma victims.

 What Causes Mesothelioma?